Inspire, Educate, Cultivate

 Dr. Derrick Cartwright, Museum director from 2004 until 2009, oversaw further improvements in the physical plant and programs of the Museum, including expansion of the Museum’s outreach efforts into the community, its bilingual initiatives, and publications program.
 In 2008 the long-awaited restoration of the building’s façade was finally completed, through generous support by the State of California and the City of San Diego.
 The following year, a significant collection of African, Oceanic, and Native American artworks was transferred to the Museum from the Sana Art Foundation, along with more than a thousand books, periodicals, and catalogs.

 In 2010 Roxana Velásquez Martinez del Campo assumed leadership of the Museum as its eighth executive director.
 Bringing a wealth of expertise and an international reputation earned as director of three major national museums in Mexico City, Velásquez has embarked on an ambitious program of building on the Museum’s traditional strengths to reach new levels of distinction in regional, national, and international spheres.
 Since her appointment, many high-level acquisitions have significantly increased the Museum’s art collection holdings.
 A notable milestone was accomplished in February 2016 with the installation of seven large-scale sculptures in the Plaza de Panama.
-Under the “Free the Art” campaign, these sculptures from the Museum’s permanent collection are on public display through 2019, granting greater public prominence to the Museum and its collection.
+Under the “Free the Art” campaign, these sculptures from the Museum’s permanent collection are on public display as Art of the Open Air, granting greater public prominence to the Museum and its collection.

 Read more about accomplishments at the Museum from the past 10 years: See the Decade in Review.